-The HMA is responsible for the determination of resources required to combat the hazards for which they have responsibility.
-The City of Kalamunda has conducted a broad analysis of resources available within the City, this information is in the KAL Local Resource and Asset Register_and the KAL Emergency Contacts Directory.
+The Controlling Agency/IC is responsible for the determination of resources required to combat the hazards for which they have responsibility.

+The City of Kalamunda has conducted a broad analysis of resources available within the City that may be available to assist the IC.
+This information is in the KAL Local Resource and Asset Register (Appendix 3) and the KAL Emergency Contacts Directory (Appendix 6).
 Both documents shall be reviewed and updated quarterly.
 They include information pertaining to:

-- Specialised Services
+- Specialised Services.

-- HMA, Combat and Support Agencies
+- Controlling agency, Combat and Support Agencies.

-- KAL Staff and Volunteers

-- KAL Facilities (buildings)
+- KAL Facilities (buildings).

-- Operational Machinery and Equipment
+- Operational Machinery and Equipment.

-- Transport Vehicles
+- Transport Vehicles.